By Tim Clinton

 The 2024 team advanced as far as the WBIT semifinals and finished with a 21-15 overall record.

-This year WSU opened the NIT with a 57-54 victory over Utah Valley before falling to North Dakota State by a 59-51 score.
+In 2025, WSU opened the NIT with a 57-54 victory over Utah Valley before falling to North Dakota State by a 59-51 score.

 Washington State has had three 20-win seasons in women's basketball besides 2024.